 Transpaco has, in our latest BEE audit conducted in March 2023, maintained a Level 2 B-BBEE recognition.
 There are several contributing factors.
-In 2005 Transpaco concluded a BEE-ownership transaction which has remained undiluted over the last 18 years.
-Transpaco is invested in and committed to the Youth Employment Scheme (YES) initiative, Skills Development, and Enterprise and Supplier Development.
+In 2005 Transpaco concluded a BEE-ownership transaction which has remained undiluted over the last 19 years.
+Transpaco is invested in and committed to the Youth Employment Scheme (YES) initiative and skills development, and enterprise and supplier development.
 We will continue to increase the diversity of the board and management of the company with respect to race, gender and skills.

-Thanks go to Phil, Louis and the divisional managing directors for their achievements across a growing business operating in a complex environment.
-A warm note of appreciation to all our employees, and of course our numerous customers big and small.
+Thanks go to Phil, Louis and the Divisional Managing Directors for their achievements across a growing business operating in a complex environment.
+A warm note of appreciation to all our employees, and of course our numerous customers bia and small.
 To the non-executive directors thank you for your collegiality and many contributions to the board.
-I am regularly reminded of your hard work, attention to detail and dedicated service to Transpaco.
+Perhaps if I could single out an individual, thanks must go to Harry Botha whose energy and attention to detail as chair of both the audit & risk and remuneration committees is singular.
+I am regularly reminded of the collective hard work, and dedicated service to Transpaco delivered by the board.